-Review the use cases and examples for each category that interests you, and then proceed to our Get Started tutorial or to specific how-to guides for authentication events, analtyics events, and more.
+Review the use cases and examples for each category that interests you, and then proceed to our Get Started tutorial or to specific how-to guides for authentication events, analytics events, and more.

 Notify users when something interesting happens

 Developers can use Cloud Functions to keep users engaged and up to date with relevant information about an app.
 Consider, for example, an app that allows users to follow one another's activities in the app.
-In such an app, a function triggered by Realtime Database writes to store new followers could create FCM (FCM) notifications to let the appropriate users know that they have gained new followers.
+Each time a user adds themselves as a follower of another user, a write occurs in the Realtime Database.
+Then this write event could trigger a function to create Firebase Cloud Messaging (FCM) notifications to let the appropriate users know that they have gained new followers.

 - The function triggers on writes to the Realtime Database path where followers are stored.

-- The function sends a message via FCM.
+- The function composes a message to send via FCM.

-- FCM sends a notification message to the user's device.
+- FCM sends the notification message to the user's device.

 To review working code, see Send FCM notifications.